sfischer13/awesome-frege/contributing.md

 5. Say why you're proposing the changes, and then click on "Propose file change".
 6. Submit the [pull request](https://help.github.com/articles/using-pull-requests/)!

-## Updating your Pull Request
+### Updating your Pull Request

 Sometimes, we will ask you to edit your Pull Request before it is included.
-This is normally due to spelling errors or because your PR didn't match the awesome-* list guidelines.

-[Here](https://github.com/RichardLitt/docs/blob/master/amending-a-commit-guide.md) is a write up on how to change a Pull Request, and the different ways you can do that.
+If you're not sure how to do that, [here is a guide](https://github.com/RichardLitt/docs/blob/master/amending-a-commit-guide.md) on how to update your Pull Request so that we can merge it.